 The three men were likely captured together in north-west Germany.
 German resistance around Hamburg was strong, particularly around Jesteburg.
 The Wehrmacht would place bombs under bridges to slow down the Allied armoured divisions.

-Two months after the war ended, Sergeant Liggett was demobbed and returned to civilian life.
-Like many POWs, he was undernourished and was placed on a special diet.
-On his return to Portadown, he worked at Wilson’s Canning Factory on Castle Avenue.
+The British Army demobbed Sergeant Liggett 2 months after World War Two ended.
+He returned to civilian life, undernourished and on a special diet like many other former prisoners of war.
+On his return home, he worked at Wilson’s Canning Factory on Castle Avenue, Portadown, Co.
+Armagh.
 He would later work in the Post Office sorting office for 27 years until his retirement.
-After this, he briefly worked in security at Craigavon House until his 70s.
+After this, he worked for a short time in security at Craigavon House until his 70s.

-He was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
+Alexander Liggett was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
 He was also a member of Corcrain Purple Rocket LOL 339 and Kilmoriarty Royal Black Preceptory 267.
 Alexander Liggett lived at 12 Granville Square, Portadown with his wife Kathleen and son Joshua.
-He died aged 77 after an illness in Craigavon Area Hospital.